johnridesabike/acutis/docs/development.md

 I borrowed the types themselves from JSON.
 This was convenient and "good enough," even though JSON is imperfect.
 A more flexible and robust set of types would be nice to have.

-Component dependencies are not analyzed.
-It might be nice to check those at compile time so that circular dependencies aren't allowed.

 I designed the language to be as simple as possible, with the philosophy of "there should be one obvious way to do something."
 For this reason, I've